 An aircraft’s flight test campaign is designed to assess general handling qualities, operational performance, airfield noise emission and systems operation in normal mode, failure scenarios and extreme conditions – culminating with certification by airworthiness authorities.

-In addition, the A350 XWB became the first Airbus aircraft to visit the McKinley Climactic Laboratory in the U.S. state of Florida.
-At this unique location the jetliner was subjected to a range of climactic conditions ranging from 40 deg.
+In addition, the A350 XWB became the first Airbus aircraft to visit the McKinley Climatic Laboratory in the U.S. state of Florida.
+At this unique location the jetliner was subjected to a range of climatic conditions ranging from 40 deg.
 C. to negative-40 deg.
-C in a climate controlled hangar.
+C in a climate-controlled hangar.

 Further certification flight testing is dedicated to water ingestion trials, low speed take-off tests, flutter and rejected takeoff and landing.
 In addition to the wake vortex trials – air turbulence created behind the aircraft at takeoff – required for certification, Airbus continues to perform an extensive series of tests and measurements in this area.

 With the A320neo Family, certification flight testing included validation of the jetliners’ new-generation LEAP-1A and PurePower PW1100G-JM engines – including their lower amount of fuel burned, and lower environmental footprint with reduced NOx emissions and engine noise – along with aircraft handling qualities and performance, as well as operation of systems such as the autopilot.

 Certification is a regulatory obligation, with all aircraft, their engines and propellers certifiable.
 The “Type Certificate” – issued to signify the airworthiness of an aircraft manufacturing design – is followed by the “Airworthiness Certificate,” which authorises aircraft operations in a certain countries or regions.

 The certification process covers the complete development process of a new aircraft.
 It includes various phases:

 The competent authorities in each geographical jurisdiction control the certification process.
 Today, the two main aircraft certification systems are: